 TikTok seems to have it all.
 It combines the need for entertainment and connectivity in its succinct interface that is worshipped by the Gen Z population.

 The app’s unique brand also allows these budding entrepreneurs to establish their platform through content creation, adding the icing to the cake.

 Could advertising also be straying away from traditional television breaks and black and white print?
-TikTok may be signaling a significant shift in the wants and needs of the market.
-One thing is clear, however: Gen Z is certainly changing the way marketing is done for good.
+TikTok may be signaling a significant shift in the wants and needs of the marketing towards Gen Z. One thing is clear, however: Gen Z is certainly changing the way marketing and advertising is done for good.

 The hashtag, the pound symbol, the tic tac toe, the number sign, the octothorpe…what?